-A list of 25 uncomplicated infertility/IVF patients (no more or fewer) from the candidate's office practice must be submitted online.
+A list of 30 patients (no more or fewer) from the candidate's practice with obstetrical and surgical complications must be submitted on-line.
 Individual patients who presented with any of the following problems should be listed.
-List all complications from IVF/infertility treatment separately and in addition to the 25 uncomplicated cases.
+The required number of patients in each category is listed below.
+Do not list more than the required number of cases and a patient may be listed only once.